mozack/abra2/README.md

 The above command allocates 4GB for the java heap.
 ABRA includes native code that runs outside of the JVM.
 We have found that for typical exome processing using 8 threads, 16GB total is more than sufficient.

+Note: The code at the HEAD may occasionally be unstable.
+It is recommended to work from a release.

 ### Parameters
 parameter | value